 This screen contains settings related to remote access by an Android/iOS device or ActiveX browser.
-(See Remote Access to the Variheat Touchscreen on page 35.)
-When accessing this screen on remote access, the IP address shown will be that of the access device, and it is not possible to view/change the Variheat IP address.
-The Variheat IP address can only be changed from the touchscreen.
+(See remote access to the Variheat touchscreen on page 31.)

 Press the Arrow to return to the Advanced Setting screen or if nothing else needs to be changed press Home to return to the Home screen.